 The interesting thing to do here for a visitor is to just to admire the long exterior as most of the interior is closed.
 The building can look a bit dull in rainy weather, but in the sunlight the building can sparkle silver.
-In front to the building is a statue of Robert the Bruce.
+In front of the building is a statue of Robert the Bruce on horseback.

 Provost Skene’s House